 Paid promotion on Facebook is an effective strategy for getting your posts in front of more people.
 But there are free ways that you can get a similar effect.

 Emma Voss, social media associate at Organik SEO, mentioned Preferred Audience Selection: “By using this feature, users with interests related to those we’ve selected in the post are more likely see the post in their News Feed.”

 There’s no guarantee that using this strategy will get your post more views, but it’s a free tool.
 Why not take advantage?

 A few other marketers recommended an even more direct approach.
 “I’ve urged our audience to manually turn on their notifications from our brand,” says Auston Troyer, growth marketer at Proof.
 Why does such a simple strategy work? “[y]our most loyal customers really do want to see your content on Facebook.”

 And don’t forget that you don’t boost posts on your own page!

 Rich Ramos, CMO at HealthJoy, points out that you can pin your best posts or great PR articles to the top of your page.
 Whenever anyone visits your Facebook page, they’ll see it first.
 It’s a great way to show people your best posts right away.

 Paid promotion has become more and more important in social media marketing—and it’s still a very effective way to reach your audience.
-Facebook ads, in fact, are quite a bit cheaper than Google ads, and most marketers think they get better engagement, too.
+Facebook ads are cheaper than Google ads, and most marketers think they get better engagement, too.

-As always, we recommend experimenting to see what works and monitoring the effects.
+As always, we recommend experimenting to see what works and monitoring the effects using a social media dashboard.
 Your audience might respond to something surprising!

 Have you used Facebook for free marketing?
 What worked?
 What didn’t?
 Share your experiences in the comments below so we can all learn from them.